-A friend asked me this question the other day, and today I wanted to put it to you for a bit of fun - if you could choose between having a full-time cleaner or a full-time chef, which would you choose?
-Tough choice, right?
+Tough choice: if you had to choose between having a full-time cleaner or a full-time chef, which would you go with?
+Not an easy decision, right?
 Both would be pretty amazing, and free up so much extra time in the day!

 For me, I think I would like to go with a ‘task-master’ - someone who could handle all the tasks that are part and parcel of running a busy household (I know, I know, I’m cheating…).
 Be it vacuuming, cleaning the bathrooms, emptying the bins, mopping, dusting, or one of the never-ending laundry cycles.
 Or the ‘chef’ side of life, with nightly dinners, preparing lunch-boxes and snacks, or the daily kitchen clean-up.

 There really is a lot to maintain when you are raising a family and running a household!
 Which is why I want to talk to you today about a handy little method called 'batching' - it could be a real game-changer in terms of your consistency with all these tasks.

 Batching is such a an effective method because it encourages you to use your time more wisely, while providing more freedom and flexibility for how and when things get done.
 It also ensures that every single day isn’t consumed with a million chores!
 I’d love for you to give it a try if you’ve never considered it before.

 Essentially, batching means ‘to combine, mix or process in a batch - which is a quantity or number coming at one time or taken together’ (Source)